Umaria Sinhawansa

-Umaria Binthi Ayesha Sinhawansa (උමාරියා සිංහවංශ; born 5 January 1991), known professionally as Umaria, is a Sri Lankan pop, R&B, and jazz singer.
+Umaria Binti Aisyah Sinhawansa (උමාරියා සිංහවංශ; born 5 January 1991), known professionally as Umaria, is a Sri Lankan pop, R&B, and jazz singer.
 She began performing publicly at age 11 with her sister in 2005.
 Her playback singing debut was featured in the 2007 movie Asai Man Piyabanna.
 She has participated in international music competitions, receiving silver awards at the Pan Asia International Music Competition and the Crimea Music Fest.
 Umaria also won the Sarasaviya Award for Best Female Playback Singer for her song Ahi Pillamak Athara from the film Vijayaba Kollaya in 2019 and the SLIM-Nielsen People's Award for Song of the Year for Manda Pama in 2021.

 Early life and education

 Umaria Sinhawansa was born on 5 January 1991 in Colombo, Sri Lanka.
 Her parents, Tony Sinhawansa and Ayesha Sinhawansa, were both musicians.
 She studied at Muslim Ladies' College and Gateway International School in Colombo, Sri Lanka.
 She graduated with a bachelor's degree in music.
 She has two older brothers, Subandrio, who is also a musician, and Hartono, a music producer and entrepreneur.
 Umaria's grandmother, Rani Perera, was an actress in Sri Lankan cinema.
 She is also a granddaughter of the late songstress and actress Rukmani Devi.